asbjornenge/rainbow-dock/README.md

 ### Service discovery

-To have all your containers use rainbow-dock as their default dns service can be done in two ways.
-It can either be set on each container individually, or it can be set on the docker daemon.
-You can read up on that [here](https://docs.docker.com/articles/networking/#configuring-dns).
+If your containers use rainbow-dock as their default dns service, they can discover each other using dns names, like the internet!
+You can configure that in a few different ways, read up on that [here](https://docs.docker.com/articles/networking/#configuring-dns).

 And that is all.
 You now have dns based service discovery tool for your docker installation.